-Principle 26: Data activities by recipient
+Principle 26.
+Data Activities by Recipient

-- (1) If the law affords a data access right within the meaning of Principle 24 to a party, the law should provide that, subject to paragraph (2), the party may utilize the data it receives in any lawful way and for any lawful purpose that is not inconsistent with - (a) the public interest for which the right was afforded, provided the recipient had notice of that interest; - (b) restrictions for the protection of others imposed under Principle 25(2); or - (c) any agreement between the parties, including an agreement concerning duties and restrictions imposed by the controller on the recipient under Principle 32. - (2) A party to whom a data access right is afforded under Principle 24 may not utilize that data in a way that harms the legitimate interests of the original controller more than is inherent in the purpose for which the right was afforded.
+- (1) If the law affords a data access right within the meaning of Principle 24 to a party, the law should provide that, subject to paragraph (2), the party may utilize the data it receives in any lawful way and for any lawful purpose that is not inconsistent with: - (a) the public interest for which the right was afforded, provided the recipient had notice of that interest; - (b) restrictions for the protection of others imposed under Principle 25(2); or - (c) any agreement between the parties, including an agreement concerning duties and restrictions imposed by the controller on the recipient under Principle 32. - (2) A party to whom a data access right is afforded under Principle 24 may not utilize that data in a way that harms the legitimate interests of the original controller more than is inherent in the purpose for which the right was afforded.

-Comment: a.
+a.
 Freedom of use as the default rule.
-While Principle 25 sets out basic principles governing the controller's duties, Principle 26 sets out principles governing the recipient of the data and any data activities this recipient may engage in.
-Where the law imposes a data access right within the meaning of Principle 24 (or an equivalent data sharing obligation) it could provide either that the data may be used exclusively for the purposes for which the right had originally been afforded, or the law can be more liberal with regard to data use.
-This Principle recommends that the law should take the latter approach, stating that the recipient may use the data in any lawful way and for any lawful purpose as long as this is consistent with a number of limitations originating either from the law or from the agreement of the parties.
-This approach is more 'open' and may better help foster innovation and growth.
-This is also consistent with Principle 7(2)(c)(iv), which, for data supply contracts, opts for a 'sales approach' rather than for a 'license approach'.
-Thus, this Principle opts for freedom of use as the default rule.
+While Principle 25 sets out basic principles governing the controller's duties, this Principle sets out principles governing the recipient of the data and any data activities this recipient may engage in.
+When the law imposes a data access right within the meaning of Principle 24 (or an equivalent data sharing obligation) it could provide either that the data may be used exclusively for the purposes for which the right had originally been afforded, or the law can be more liberal with regard to data use.
+This Principle recommends that the law should take the latter approach, stating that the recipient may use the data in any lawful way and for any lawful purpose as long as it is consistent with a number of limitations originating either from the law or from the agreement of the parties.
+This approach is more "open" and may better help foster innovation and growth.